 Pick up on Time

-We expect every pupil to be picked up on time at the end of the school day.
-If you are going to be late collecting your child from school at 3:30 pm, please contact the school office so we can ensure your child remains safe.
+We expect every pupil to be picked up on time at the end of the day, whether this is from school or Labracadabra.
+If you are going to be later than 3.15pm, please contact the school office so we can ensure your child remains safe.
 If your child is left uncollected, every effort will be made to contact you or other emergency contacts.
-If we are unable to contact anyone/don’t hear from you by 4:30 pm, then Social Services will be contacted to ensure that safe child care arrangements can be made.
+If we are unable to contact anyone/don’t hear from someone promptly, your child will be placed into Labracadabra (before and afterschool club) which is chargeable.

 Collecting Children at Home Time